 Actually, there are beaches right at the center.

 But even the places in the outskirts like for instance Cerro Otto, the Otto hill, are easy to reach.
 You can either get to the Teleferico, the cable car station, by public bus #50.
-Mind you, as I explained in my post on Buenos Aires, you need to obtain a SUBE card to take public transportation; yes, the one you’ve bought in Buenos Aires can be used also in Bariloche.
+Mind you, as I explained in my post on Buenos Aires, you need to obtain a SUBE card to take public transportation; yes, you can use the one you’ve bought in Buenos Aires also in Bariloche.

 Or you go on a shuttle bus at the corner of the streets Mitre and Villegas.
 This shuttle bus leaves every 30 minutes and you pay 900 pesos – albeit this is the cost of the cable car, the shuttle itself is actually complimentary, but you still need a ticket.